 Open-Source or Commercial Tools?

-Budget deficit, or budget constraints, are of the utmost importance for businesses’ decision of whether they should hop abroad with automation testing or not.
+Budget deficits, or budget constraints, are of the utmost importance for businesses’ decision of whether they should hop abroad with automation testing or not.

 3. Set up Grid Infrastructure